anima-libera/ipsys/README.md

 - The C key randomizes the particle types colors.
 - The P key randomizes the particle positions.
 - The escape key terminates execution (same as closing the window).
+- The W key toggles fading (temporary fix for issue #3).

 ## TODO